gallelloit/spring-aop-samples/README.md

-# spring-samples-annotations
+# spring-aop-samples
-Plain and simple Spring samples using Spring annotations components scan.
+Simple Spring AOP samples using simulated service and DAO layers.

 # Configuration

 * Spring 5.8.0
+* Spring AOP 5.8.0
+* AspectJ 1.8.3

 # Use case

-Simple and plain Spring samples repository that uses main java classes to test each case.
-It includes basic functionality:
+Simple Spring AOP samples using simulated service and DAO layers.

+The following AOP features can be found in this project.

+ * @Before, @After advices
+ * @Around and exception management.
+Target method return value and exception handling
+ * JoinPoint usage
+ * @AfterReturning and result usage.
-* Creating and retrieving beans
+ * @AfterThrowing and exception usage
-* Bean Lifecycle
-* Bean Scope
+ * Different pointcut expressions
+ * @Order (in coordination with two other aspects)

 # Getting started